Skip to main content

 Is this crypto airdrop taxable in the UK?

-For informational purposes only — not tax advice.
+For informational purposes only.
+Not tax advice.
 Verify with a qualified tax adviser.

-How HMRC taxes airdrops
+How HMRC assesses airdrops

 1